Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians

 In this work, we consider networks of distinguishable single quantum systems with continuous variables.
-We focus on a class of models in which the ground-state wavefunction contains product pair-correlation functions over a set of particle pairs.
-Such a structure in the ground-state wavefunction is known as the Jastrow form when it involves all possible particle pairs, i.e., those with permutation symmetry \cite{Sutherland04}.
-By contrast, in this work, we consider many-body quantum systems in which the ground-state wavefunction involves only pair-correlation terms at the edges of the graph.
+We focus on a class of models in which the ground-state wave function s set by the product of pair-correlation functions over a set of particle pairs.
+Such a structure in the ground-state wave function is known as the Jastrow form when it involves all possible particle pairs, i.e., those with permutation symmetry \cite{Sutherland04}.
+By contrast, in this work, we consider many-body quantum systems in which the ground-state wave function involves only pair-correlation terms at the edges of the graph.
 As it turns out, the parent Hamiltonian with such a ground-state involves pairwise interactions between the edges of the graph.
 In addition, it may involve three-body interactions spanning the set of 2-paths in the connectivity graph.
 The resulting Hamiltonians describe mixtures of distinguishable particles with continuous variables in a region of space, with interactions specified by the graph's adjacency matrix.
 These models can be further generalized to include a spatial distribution of particles on a lattice or graph by extending the Nosanow-Jastrow ansatz used in the quantum theory of solids to a graph-based formulation.

-In what follows, we first derive the parent Hamiltonian associated with a Graph–Jastrow wavefunction (GJW) in arbitrary spatial dimensions and subsequently specialize to one-dimensional systems, where the structure simplifies considerably, and a rich taxonomy emerges.
+In what follows, we first derive the parent Hamiltonian associated with a Graph-Jastrow wave function (GJW) in arbitrary spatial dimensions and subsequently specialize to one-dimensional systems, where the structure simplifies considerably, and a rich taxonomy emerges.
 We begin with the case of all-to-all pairwise interactions corresponding to a complete graph.
-In this limit, we recover a broad and important class of exactly solvable models \cite{delcampo20, Beau21}, including the Calogero–Sutherland family \cite{Calogero71, Sutherland71}, trigonometric variants \cite{Sutherland04, KuramotoKato09}, and the Lieb–Liniger gas \cite{LL63, L63, McGuire64, KBI97, Takahashi99}, among others.
+In this limit, we recover a broad and important class of exactly solvable models \cite{delcampo20, Beau21}, including the Calogero-Sutherland family \cite{Calogero71, Sutherland71}, trigonometric variants \cite{Sutherland04, KuramotoKato09}, and the Lieb-Liniger gas \cite{LL63, L63, McGuire64, KBI97, Takahashi99}, among others.
 When the pair-correlation function possesses a definite parity, the resulting ground state is fully (anti)symmetric under particle exchange, thereby restoring permutation symmetry and describing bosonic or fermionic quantum fluids.